DiarmuidSheeran/decked-out-pp-5/TESTING.md

 #### - Problem Statement: Can a non auth user make an order?
  ##### Test:
-> process an order with a non auth user (verify on stripe)
+> process an order with a non auth user
  ##### Result:
 > PASS

 #### - Problem Statement: Can a logged in user make an order?
  ##### Test:
-> process an order with a logged in user (verify on stripe)
+> process an order with a logged in user
  ##### Result:
 > PASS

-#### - Problem Statement: Are user redirected back to checkout success page
+#### - Problem Statement: Are users redirected back to checkout success page after payment
  ##### Test:
 > make order and verify redirect location
  ##### Result: